IB Diploma Programme (DP)

 Applicants with an International Lower Secondary Certificate

 • The selection of new pre-DP-students is based on previous academic records and an entrance exam.
 The grade average of academic subjects is considered.
 Mathematics and English grades have double weighing.
-The entrance exam for 2024 pre-DP entry will be held on the 24th of May 2024 in Turun normaalikoulu (Annikanpolku 9, 20610 Turku).
+The entrance exam for 2025 pre-DP entry will be held on May 26-27, 2025 in Turun normaalikoulu (Annikanpolku 9, 20610 Turku).
 The applicants will be sent an invitation to the entrance exam.
 Please fill in the online application form below.
-The deadline for applications is 19 March, 2024.
+The deadline for applications is 18 March, 2025.

 Online application for the pre-IB Diploma programme